Log in

 Very helpful Review 8

-After a long time we have again the topic "fig scent".
-Not a bad thing in itself when I think of Coros by Acqua di Sardegna or Phylisokos by Diptyque, for example.
-Both highly pleasant creations that sniff relatively authentically for the fruit or the leaf of the mulberry plant.
+After a long time, we are once again discussing the topic of "fig scent."
+It's not a bad thing in itself, especially when I think of Coros by Acqua di Sardegna or Phylisokos by Diptyque.
+Both are highly pleasant creations that smell relatively authentic of the fruit or leaf of the mulberry family.

-But as I was allowed to learn in the course of some tests, unfortunately there are a lot of blender and cheater among the fig scents.
+However, as I have learned through various tests, there are unfortunately many fakes and frauds among fig scents.
 As of today, I must also count Marc Jacobs Men among them.

-The reason for this is this exorbitantly dominant, yet very artificial fig imitation, which seems rather unpleasantly penetrating than flattering the nose with nature-identical fresh-fruity aromas.
+The reason for this is the exorbitantly dominant, yet very artificial-seeming fig imitation, which seems more unpleasantly penetrating than it caresses the nose with nature-identical fresh-fruity aromas.

-Even the whole accessory, on the other hand, looks pale and does not compete with the plastic-like growth of the plant itself.
-Here perhaps a bit of citrus, there a hint of floral notes - and around it a slightly penetrating, cheap soapy water structure.
-Can be worn in an emergency, but I hope this will never happen.
+Even the entire accompaniment seems pale in comparison and cannot compete with the plastic-like homegrown scent.
+Here a bit of citrus fruit, there a hint of floral notes - and all around a slightly penetrating, cheap soap-like structure.
+It can be worn in an emergency, but I hope that this situation will never arise.

-The only thing I have to leave to the fragrance - and strangely enough this does not quite reflect the experiences of other perfumers - is the personal impression that Marc Jacobs Men, in contrast to the usual misshapen fig waters, does not convey a coconut note.
+The only thing I must give the scent credit for - and strangely, this does not quite reflect the experiences of other perfume enthusiasts - is the personal impression that Marc Jacobs Men, unlike typical failed fig waters, does not convey a coconut note.
 Otherwise: there are soooo many great alternatives!

 4 Comments